hpcaitech/ColossalAI/docs/source/en/features/1D_tensor_parallel.md

 ## Usage

-To enable 1D tensor parallelism for our model, e.g. on 2 GPUs, we need to configure the parallism setting as below.
+To enable 1D tensor parallelism for our model, e.g. on 2 GPUs, we need to configure the parallelism setting as below.
 ```python
 CONFIG = dict(parallel=dict(
     data=1,